India's Next Superstars

 India's Next Superstars is an Indian talent search reality television show which aired on Star Plus and streamed on Hotstar.
 It was judged by Karan Johar and Rohit Shetty.
 Aman Gandotra and Natasha Bharadwaj were declared as winners, while Shruti Sharma was the first runner up and awarded the special title of ‘Third Superstar’.
 Naina Singh, Ashish Mehrotra, and Harshvardhan Deo were the other runner ups.

 But till now none of the winners got any project which they were promised.

 Concept

 Ten males and ten females live together and are judged on the basis of their performances in acting and dancing assignments, with contestants eliminated every other episode.
 Two males and two females join in the middle of the competition as wild-card contestants.
 The two winners receive a three-film deal with Dharma Productions.
-Though they were promised main role in Dharma productions movies they never got any project and were basically cheated.